Class of 2019

-On campus, Sofia is a member of the Women's Boxing Club, an avid runner, and a concert harpist.
-She participates in the student religious group Communion and Liberation, was an actor in Show Some Skin (a student-run production exploring identity and diversity on campus), and is the vice president of ND Students for Worker Justice.
-Finally, Sofia is a Sorin Fellow and a member of the Glynn Family Honors Program.
+On campus, Sofia is a leader of a Catholic student group and an officer in the Progressive Student Alliance.
+She was also an actor in Show Some Skin, a student-run production exploring identity and diversity on campus.
+Finally, Sofia is a Sorin Fellow, a Dean’s Fellow of the College of Arts and Letters, and a member of the Glynn Family Honors Program.

 Roberto Elosua Gomez

 - Areas of Study: Finance; Statistics

 Driven by a passion for community service, Beto dedicated much of his time throughout high school to local engagement.
 As president of the National Honor Society, Beto and his team team raised sufficient funds to build a library at a local public school, where he regularly tutored and engaged with children.
 Beto helped to build several homes in rural communities in Latin America as a volunteer with TECHO, “a non-profit led by youth volunteers…working in slums across Latin America with a focus on community development, the search for political advocacy, and the promotion of social action.
 As a senior, Beto served as the CFO of Global Issues Network conference at his school, a gathering of approximately 300 people focused on addressing significant global issues.